Shaximiao Formation: Dinosaur finds

 The Shaximiao Formation has produced mainly sauropods, but has also held numerous other dinosaur types, such as theropods and stegosaurians amongst others.
 In total, over 8,000 pieces of bone have been unearthed from the area – amounting to nearly 40 tonnes.
 The site was unknown until the early 1970s, when a Chinese gas company unearthed Gasosaurus in 1972.
 It would be the first of the many dinosaurs to be uncovered from the area.
 Most specimens found are held at the Zigong Dinosaur Museum which has been placed on the area during the mid-1980s.

-Despite being a frequented "dinosaur-quarry" at present, the Shaximiao Formation was once a lush forest, evidence of which has been found alongside dinosaur remains in the form of fossilised wood.
+The site is currently a frequented "dinosaur-quarry", but the Shaximiao Formation once hosted a lush forest, evidenced by fossilised wood found alongside the dinosaur remains.
 Paleontologists speculate that the area also had a lake that was fed by a large river.
 Dinosaur remains would have been swept toward the lake over millions of years, thus accounting for the hundreds of specimens found.
 Based on biostratigraphy, the Lower Shaximiao Formation has been usually seen to date to 168 to 161 million years old, between the Bathonian to Callovian stages of the Mid Jurassic, while the Upper Shaximiao was thought to be Oxfordian in age.
 A paper by Wang et al. (2018), (recalibrated dates reported in Moore et al. (2020)), reported a zircon U-Pb age of 160.4 ± 0.4 mya for the lower part of the Shaximiao Formation, suggesting that the Shaximiao Formation is younger than previously thought.
 Contradicting this, U-Pb dates from a tuff bed supports traditional Middle Jurassic age for the lower part of the formation, with an average age of around 166.0 ± 1.5 Ma.
 The top of the Shaximiao Formation has been believed to be the end of the Tithonian age.